 Dry skin is a common ailment that many people experience in the winter.
 Olive oil is a great natural moisturizer.
 This is a guide about using olive oil as a moisturizer.

 Rather than stick to one brand of moisturizer or face cream, I like to switch around the products - and my skin seems to appreciate it!
 This is where sample packages of various lotions can play a role in your skin care routine - use them to supplement your usual lotions and creams in rotation.

 One way to save money on moisturizers is to use less expensive substitutes such as baby oil or lotion.
 You can also make your own, tailored to your personal skin needs.
-This is a guide about saving money on moisturizer.

 It's been particularly dry this year and I have been slathering on the hand cream/face cream/lip balm!
 Somehow I find that my skin reacts better when I vary the types of lotion/cream I use, so I switch off.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone have a homemade recipe for a dry skin moisturizer for face and body?